SKrotkih/eMia-React-Native/README.md

 npm install

+Note.
+Make sure directory node_modules is not exist or remove it before.

 ### Build and run iOS app.

 In ios directory put command in console:

 pod install

 return to the root folder.
 Run

-run
 react-native run-ios

-to make sure all right wil be with future  build
+to make sure all right with future  build

 go to ios folder again